BabylonJS/Documentation/content/snippets/gamelets/Slow_Collide.md

 The following Playgrounds use four such sets of particles, to produce four particles that combine to give one particle a speed four times that of the original particles.
 In each case the higher two groups are set in the XY plane and the lower two groups are in the YZ plane.

-PG: <Playground id="#1DJ7RH" title="Collision Increases Speed" description="Shows how collsions increase speed." image=""/>
+PG: <Playground id="#1DJ7RH" title="Collision Increases Speed" description="Shows how collsions increase speed."/>
-PG: <Playground id="#1DJ7RH#1" title="Increases Speed with Trails" description="Shows how collsions increase speed with trail markers for path." image=""/>
+PG: <Playground id="#1DJ7RH#1" title="Increases Speed with Trails" description="Shows how collsions increase speed with trail markers for path."/>
-PG: <Playground id="#1DJ7RH#2" title="Increases Speed with More Spacing" description="Shows the effect of spacing" image=""/>
+PG: <Playground id="#1DJ7RH#2" title="Increases Speed with More Spacing" description="Shows the effect of spacing"/>

 ## Escaping Particles